 * * * *

-I was in L.A. on Saturday at ten o’clock in the morning giving a commencement speech to graduating students who had won awards for Creative Writing (I spent much of the time warning them basically not to be writers if they can possibly help it).
+I was in L.A. on Saturday at ten o’clock in the morning giving a commencement speech to graduating students who had won awards for Creative Writing (I spent much of the time warning them basically not to be writers if they can see their way to that).
 Meanwhile Brett and Hunter were home on the meadow, in canvas chairs, watching baby birds learn to fly.
 According to Brett, they would zip out from the appletree about fifteen feet, do a U-turn, and zip back into the tree.

 * * * *

 Other evidence of the season.
 Hunter on June 22 will get on a plane for New Hampshire.
 It’s something I find myself boasting about.
 On the strength of a couple of string quartets, he has been accepted at a summer composers’ school and been given a scholarship, so for six weeks he’ll be gone from home, for the first extended time.
 At the airport, he will enter that telescoping tube connecting airport to plane.
 He’s sixteen.
 His parents will be shrinking at one end behind him waving ’bye, and he’ll go through the plane hatch alone, carrying his ticket in hand, and start looking for his seat alone.
 What a great pleasure that moment is, for him.